shilpisirohi12/Simple-Sentiment-Analysis-for-Tweets/README.md

-# Simple-Sentiment-Analysis-for-Tweets
+# Simple Sentiment Analysis for Tweets

+**This project is only for learning purpose.
+It doesn't have any intentions to choose the side.
+This analysis is based on the recent 4k tweets collected on July 10,2020.
+The sentiments might be different if data of any other date or time will be used**

 ## Introduction
+As elections in US is upon us.
+I thought to analyse the sentiments people are showing for both the Presidential canditates on twitter.
-This is the python code to analyse the tweets for Donald Trump and Joe Biden.
-How many of the tweets in which they are mentioned are positive and negative.
+This is the python code to analyse the tweets contains keyword Donald Trump or/and Joe Biden.
+It will show how many of the tweets in which they are mentioned have positive and negative polarity.

 ## Fetching Tweets
 To fetch the data from tweet, you need to create a developers account and then you need to create an app.
 Then you will get the values for the variables access_token, access_token_secret, api_key and api_secret_key.
 For detailed information, refer this https://medium.com/@jayeshsrivastava470/how-to-extract-tweets-from-twitter-in-python-47dd07f4e8e7